CBICA/CaPTk/FAQ.md

 ### GLIBCXX or GLIBC Issues

-- This is happening because the Linux binaries are compiled using GCC 4.8.5 on Ubuntu 16.04; therefore you will need to update GCC 4.8.5 or newer in order to get CaPTk to work.
+- This is happening because the Linux binaries are compiled using the [GCC-4.8 package on Ubuntu 16.04](https://packages.ubuntu.com/xenial/gcc-4.8); therefore you will need to update GCC 4.8.5 or newer in order to get CaPTk to work.
 Some examples are shown:

   - Ubuntu [[ref](https://askubuntu.com/a/581497)]: